The Many Acne-Causing Chemicals Of Cigarettes And Tobacco

 Chemicals – the worst of the rest

 Perhaps the single worst chemical for acne in cigarettes is formaldehyde.
 Unlike butane and benzene, formaldehyde is not purposely added; it’s a combustion by-product produced when saccharides (sugars) in the tobacco leaves are ignited.
 It’s responsible for a large portion of the eye and throat irritation you get from smoking.
 Why?
 Because it’s a strong inflammatory agent, which is proven to increase inflammatory chemicals in human skin (study, study, study).
-Formaldehyde wafting around in your face 15 times a day is the last thing you want.
+Formaldehyde wafting around in your face 15 times a day is the last thing an acne sufferer wants.

 7 natural topical treatments which could transform your skin

-Formaldehyde is also used as a germicide, insecticide, and industrial disinfectant, to preserve dead bodies, to make plastics and glue, and in nail polish.
+Formaldehyde is also used as a germicide, insecticide, industrial disinfectant, and to preserve dead bodies.
 It was deemed to be a probable human carcinogen in 1995, but upgraded to a known carcinogen in 2004.
-The daily tolerable limit was gradually slashed from 3ppm per day to 0.75 as its deadly effects became clear.
+The daily tolerable limit was gradually slashed from 3ppm per day to 0.75ppm as its deadly effects became clear.

 Other deadly chemicals found in cigarettes include…